KamilSJaron/kamilsjaron.github.io/_posts/2021-12-14-testing-fastK-on-a-difficult-genome.md

   - benchmarking
 ---

+Once per while there is a new way how to do things and speed up computations in the world of kmer genomics.
+Sometimes the tricks are simply more efficient algorithms, but sometimes the tricks are shortcuts that don't do excatly the same thing.
+Here I would like to dig a bit in the relatively new k-mer counter `FastK` and compare it with my personal favourite `KMC`.
+If you are wondering if it is worth learning new tool, this blogpost might be able to help you make your mind.

 ### Testing FastK on a difficult genome

-The world of kmer genomics once per while comes with a new way how to do things and speed up computations.
-Sometimes the tricks are simply more efficient algorithms, but sometimes the tricks are shortcuts that don't do excatly the same thing.

 [Gene Myers](https://www.mpi-cbg.de/research-groups/current-groups/gene-myers/group-leader/) last year shared on GitHub his fork of GenomeScope v2.0 that works on turnicated kmer spectra [GENESCOPE.FK](https://github.com/thegenemyers/GENESCOPE.FK) calculated by his new ultrafast kmer counter [FastK](https://github.com/thegenemyers/FASTK).
 I immediately started writing this blogpost and then I fogot about it.
 So, with a year delay, here is testing of the software on a difficult genome, compared to the tools I routinely use.